-Greek word number G509 was used in the term born "again G509" and this word refers to the source or start of a thing.
+Greek word number ^{G509} was used in the term born "again ^{G509}" and this talks about the source or start of a thing.
 This indicates another source of birth and the term "from above" that translates this word elsewhere helps to show this.

-We find this word a few verses later in the phrase "he that cometh from above G509" (Fourth gospel 3:31).
-Moreover, Jesus told Pilate, "thou couldest have no power at all against me, except it were given thee from above G509" (Fourth gospel 19:11).
+We find this word a few verses later in the phrase "he that cometh from above G509 " (Fourth gospel 3:31).
+Moreover, Jesus told Pilate, "thou couldest have no power at all against me, except it were given thee from above G509 " (Fourth gospel 19:11).